RuiZhong961230/SFE-EANDS/README.md

 ## Citation
 @article{Zhong:24,
   title={SFE-EANDS: A Simple, Fast, and Efficient Algorithm with External Archive and Normalized Distance-based Selection for High-Dimensional Feature Selection},
-  author={Rui Zhong, Yang Cao, Essam H. Houssein, Jun Yu, Masaharu Munetomo},
+  author={Rui Zhong and Yang Cao and Essam H. Houssein and Jun Yu and Masaharu Munetomo},
   journal={Cluster Computing},
   pages={},
   year={2025},